-Fixed Income ETFs - invest in mutual funds
+Fixed Income ETFs - china etf list

 The quest for yield has become more challenging in the current ZIRP (Zero Interest Rate Policy) climate.
 Should interest rates rise due to better economic growth and/or higher inflation, the value of cash flows from fixed income sources will tend to go down.
 High yield bonds can be especially seductive, but be wary; these bonds are typically rated “junk,” and in an economic contraction the ability of lower rated bond issuers to meet their debt obligations is diminished, and they might even default.